 - Quick and Easy.
 There’s nothing complicated about this crouton recipe that uses a maximum of 4 ingredients and takes just 15 minutes to bake.

 - Customizable.
 I’m suggesting some seasonings for you to use, but the flavor of your croutons is up to you.
 Stale bread is a blank canvas, just waiting for someone to make it taste better.

 - Less Waste.
 Instead of tossing out that bread that isn’t quite fresh, make homemade croutons with it!

 Ingredients in Homemade Croutons

 - Bread.
 Use a bakery style bread or rolls, rather than sliced sandwich bread.
 Sourdough and ciabatta are my favorites to use.
 French baguette or crusty Italian bread would be delicious too.
+I sometimes make a loaf of no-knead artisan bread just to turn it into these tasty croutons!
 Cut the bread into ¾ inch / 2cm cubes, and try to cut it into similar sized pieces for even baking.

 - Olive Oil.
 This is what makes the bread tasty again, adding moisture and allowing it to crisp up.
 Make sure that the bread cubes are well coated in oil to help them crisp up evenly.